Pylons/pyramid/docs/narr/router.rst

    the WSGI environment to the ``__call__`` method of the :mod:`repoze.bfg` :term:`router` object.

 #.
+A :term:`request` object is created based on the WSGI environment.

+#.
 To service :term:`url dispatch`, the :mod:`repoze.bfg`
    :term:`router` calls a :term:`URL dispatch` "root factory wrapper" callable, which acts as a :term:`root factory`.
-The job of the mapper is to examine the ``PATH_INFO`` and other various keys in the environment to determine whether any user-defined :term:`route` matches the current WSGI environment.
-The :term:`router` passes the WSGI environment as an argument to the mapper.
+The job of the mapper is to examine the ``PATH_INFO`` implied by the request to determine whether any user-defined :term:`route` matches the current WSGI environment.
+The :term:`router` passes the request as an argument to the mapper.

 #.
 If any route matches, the WSGI environment is mutated; a
-   ``bfg.routes.route`` key and a ``bfg.routes.matchdict`` are added to the WSGI environment.
-If a route *doesn't* match, neither of these keys is added to the WSGI environment.
+   ``bfg.routes.route`` key and a ``bfg.routes.matchdict`` are added to the WSGI environment, and an attribute named ``matchdict`` is added to the request.
+If a route *doesn't* match, neither of these keys is added to the WSGI environment and the request object is not mutated.

 #.
 Regardless of whether any route matched or not, the :term:`URL
    dispatch` mapper returns a root object.
 If a particular